 - Best Food: Comedor

 Things to Do in Orange County & Places to Visit

 Here are some of the most interesting, relaxing, exciting, and fun things to do in Orange County!

 The Richard Nixon Presidential Library, in Yorba Linda, is the official library and museum – as well as the burial site – of the former (37th) president.
 Visitors can tour his actual farmhouse birthplace, his Marine One helicopter, and exhibits on the Cold War and the Vietnam War.

-The Orange County, California site hosts events such as blood drives, 5Ks, and luncheons as well as special exhibits on topics such as the National Cancer Act, Nixon’s Environmental Legacy, and Women Leading the Way.
+The Orange County, California, site hosts events such as blood drives, 5Ks, luncheons, and special exhibits on topics such as the National Cancer Act, Nixon’s Environmental Legacy, and Women Leading the Way.

 2. Redwood Grove Trail

-You won’t often see redwoods in Southern California, but Carbon Canyon Regional Park in Brea is the place to see them.
+You won’t often see redwoods in Southern California, but Carbon Canyon Regional Park in Brea is where to see them.
 Walk among giant redwoods and California walnut trees at the 10-acre redwood grove.